Durio zibethinus: Food uses

 Different cultivars of durian often have distinct colours.
 D101 (right) has rich yellow flesh, clearly distinguishable from another variety (left).

+The flavour quality of durian fruit is best when the tree is 30 to 60 years old.
 Over the centuries, numerous durian cultivars, propagated by vegetative clones, have arisen in southeast Asia.
-They used to be grown with mixed results from seeds of trees bearing superior quality fruit, but now are propagated by layering, marcotting, or more commonly, by grafting, including bud, veneer, wedge, whip or U-grafting onto seedlings of randomly selected rootstocks.
+Durians used to be grown from seeds of trees bearing superior quality fruit, with mixed results.
+Cultivars are now reliably propagated by layering, marcotting, or more commonly, by grafting, including bud, veneer, wedge, whip or U-grafting onto seedlings of randomly selected rootstocks.
 Different cultivars may be distinguished to some extent by variations in the fruit shape, such as the shape of the spines.
 Durian consumers express preferences for specific cultivars, which fetch higher prices in the market.

-Most cultivars have a common name and a code number starting with "D".
+Most cultivars have both a common name and a code number starting with "D".
 For example, some popular clones are Kop (D99 กบ – "frog" /th/), Chanee (D123, ชะนี – gibbon /th/), Berserah or Green Durian or Tuan Mek Hijau (D145 ทุเรียนเขียว – Green Durian /th/), Kan Yao (D158, ก้านยาว – Long Stem /th/), Mon Thong (D159, หมอนทอง – Golden Pillow /th/), Kradum Thong (กระดุมทอง – Golden Button /th/), and with no common name, D24 and D169.
 Each cultivar has a distinct taste and odour.
 More than 200 cultivars of D. zibethinus exist in Thailand.

-Mon thong is the most commercially sought after for its thick, full-bodied creamy and mild sweet tasting flesh with relatively moderate smell emitted and smaller seeds, while Chanee is the best in terms of its resistance to infection by Phytophthora palmivora.
-Kan Yao is somewhat less common, but prized for its longer window of time when it is both sweet and odorless at the same time.
-Among all the cultivars in Thailand, five are currently in large-scale commercial cultivation: Chanee, Mon Thong, Kan Yao, Ruang, and Kradum.
+Mon thong is the most sought after cultivar commercially for its thick, full-bodied creamy and mild sweet tasting flesh with relatively moderate smell emitted and smaller seeds, while Chanee is the best in terms of its resistance to infection by Phytophthora palmivora.
+Kan Yao is somewhat less common, but prized for its longer time window when it is both sweet and odourless.
+Among all the cultivars in Thailand, five are in large-scale commercial cultivation: Chanee, Mon Thong, Kan Yao, Ruang, and Kradum.

 There have been more than 100 registered cultivars since the 1920s in Malaysia and up to 193 cultivars by 1992.
 Many superior cultivars have been identified through competitions held at the annual Malaysian Agriculture, Horticulture, and Agrotourism Show.
 In Vietnam, the same process has been achieved through competitions held by the Southern Fruit Research Institute.
-A recently popular variety is Musang King.
+A new variety is Musang King.

-By 2007, Thai government scientist Songpol Somsri had crossbred more than ninety varieties of durian to create Chantaburi No. 1, a cultivar without the characteristic odour.
+By 2007, the Thai government scientist Songpol Somsri had crossbred more than ninety varieties of durian to create Chantaburi No. 1, a cultivar without the characteristic odour.
 Another hybrid, Chantaburi No. 3, develops the odour about three days after the fruit is picked, which enables an odourless transport yet satisfies consumers who prefer the pungent odour.
 On 22 May 2012, two other cultivars from Thailand that also lack the usual odour, Long Laplae and Lin Laplae, were presented to the public by Yothin Samutkhiri, governor of Uttaradit Province, from where these cultivars were developed locally, and announced the dates for the yearly durian fair of Laplae District, and the names given to both cultivars.

-In addition to the pulp being edible, the seeds can be eaten after being roasted.